WalberMelo/CLI_Movie_data_Base/README.md

 # TMDB

-CLI program implementing the commands and the options which allows to make network requests.
+CLI program implementing the commands with options to make the query network requests.

 Objectives in this projects
 - Learn how to connect to a third party API using node.js